LimeDreaming/C3AP/README.md

-# Crash Banddicoot: Warped for Archipelago
+# Crash Banddicoot 3: Warped for Archipelago

 Welcome to the first pre-alpha test of the Crash Bandicoot Archipelago client!